solarisanerd/Cipher/README.md

 # CIPHER

-Yeah so I made a chat thing cause why not.
-It's called CIPHER and it lets you chat with people over the internet or whatever.
+yeah so i made a chat thing cause why not. its called cipher and it lets you chat with people over the internet or whatever

-## What is this
+## what is this

-Encrypted chat server/client thing I threw together.
-You can host a server and your friends can connect to it and chat.
-Pretty simple really.
+encrypted chat server/client thing i threw together. you can host a server and your friends can connect to it and chat. pretty simple really

-Features I guess:
+features i guess:
-- Encryption (PBKDF2 + Fernet, sounds fancy right?)
+- encryption (pbkdf2 + fernet, sounds fancy right?)
-- Typing indicators so you know when someone's typing
+- typing indicators so you know when someones typing
-- Commands like /whisper for DMs and stuff
+- commands like /whisper for dms and stuff
-- Works on Windows and Linux (probably Mac too idk)
+- works on windows and linux (probably mac too idk)
-- Tunneling support with bore so you can chat with people outside your network
+- tunneling support with bore so you can chat with people outside your network
-- Logs everything to a file cause why not
+- logs everything to a file cause why not
-- Interactive menus with arrow keys (looks cool)
+- interactive menus with arrow keys (looks cool)

-## How it works
+## how it works

-Ok so basically it's like this:
+ok so basically its like this:

 ```
    YOU (client)                    SERVER                    FRIEND (client)